On this page:

 - Patrol it!

-As we saw on the previous biodiversity page, the over hunting of predators, over logging of forests, and introduction of plague animals and weeds are wiping out various little plants and critters and even larger animals, and this threatens to suddenly crash various ecosystem services that most economies are completely dependent on!
+As we saw on the previous biodiversity page, we’ve destroyed forests and habitats, spread pest species everywhere, killed of predators (those ecosystem ‘police’ that thin out local plague species).
+This threatens to suddenly crash various ecosystem services that most economies are completely dependent on!
 So what can we do about it?

 What conservation agencies and national parks can you support?
-National parks are an amazing way to get the government to set aside vast and beautiful areas for nature.
-Some international conservation groups agitate for more areas to be declared national parks.
-First, I’ll start with those that are open to nuclear power.
+National parks and even privately owned conservation parks are an amazing way to aside vast, beautiful areas for nature.
+Some international conservation groups agitate for more areas to be declared national parks, or just go and buy wilderness areas and create their own ecotourist funded, privately owned parks.
+To make it easy I have selected 2 of the largest conservation organisations, and they have projects in everything from saving the forests and ocean marine parks though to working with indigenous or developing nations to protect their natural capital.
+First, I’ll start with those that are open to nuclear power and then critique some that aren’t.

 The Nature Conservancy are open to nuclear power.